menu

 High-Powered Cards, Low-Powered Deck

 The biggest reason Dockside Extortionist is crazy powerful is the absurd ramp.
 It's common to go from two mana to six, seven, or eight on turn two!
 That can have game-ending consequences.
 Furthermore, copying Dockside can easily go infinite.
-But here, because of the deck's plan, I am going to turn my Buried Treasure into ropes.
+But here, because of the deck's plan, I am going to turn my Treasure into ropes.

-A bunch of Buried Treasure sitting around for several turns while I search up combo pieces is not strong at all.
-While it is true that Mechanized Production on Buried Treasure could potentially end games quicker, I'm simply never going to do that because the purpose of this deck is to rope people.
+A bunch of Treasure sitting around for several turns while I search up combo pieces is not strong at all.
+While it is true that Mechanized Production on Treasure could potentially end games quicker, I'm simply never going to do that because the purpose of this deck is to rope people.
 That leads me to another extremely powerful and potentially unfair card.

 This card is pretty busted.
-Most Commander decks run a large number of artifacts so the stax element of Karn, the Great Creator is fairly powerful.
+Most Commander decks run a large number of artifacts so the stax element of Karn, The Great Creator is fairly powerful.
 However, I need a way to recover ropes from exile, particularly Frayling Line which self-exiles.
 A repeatable board wipe is definitely an alternate way to win by, effectively, tying up the table.

 I'm alright with Karn's inclusion because it's on point for maximizing the effect of my cards and not just shutting down other players.
 Furthermore, you can just pay two mana to keep Fraying Rope going, so it does encourage table interaction, much like Jinxed Choker (a card I had recently seen in play that greatly "encouraged" interaction).